Smuggler and Companions

 - Sad Clown: Downplayed.
-He's generally cheerful and upbeat, but inside he's still hurting from losing his family to Separatists and being exposed to the horrors of war too during his time with the post-war relief effort.
+He's generally cheerful and upbeat, but inside he's still hurting from losing his family to Separatists and being exposed to the horrors of war too young during his time with the post-war relief effort.

 - Screw the Rules, I'm Doing What's Right!: Approves when the Smuggler breaks the law to help people.
 Could also explain why he's a hired gun instead of a soldier, despite his staunch morals.
 He's seen firsthand how Republic politics (especially the Treaty of Coruscant) have left many war victims worse off than before.
 Most Republic soldiers have to follow orders even if they hurt citizens, whereas hired guns can pick and choose which employer they want.
 And when you first meet him, Corso is working with Viidu and Skavak to smuggle in weapons to help fight the Separatists.Corso: [My cousin] made me realize that following the law has nothing to do with being a good man.